jliottard/music-list-player/README.md

 - [x] Handle errors on not finding a Youtube video for the given names of the playlist
 - [x] Use a search function of a Python library
 - [x] Add a selection menu when downloading music from Youtube (with video name, channel name, video duration, views count, release date)
+- [x] Jump forward or backward in the current audio timeline

 ### Backlog